Baseline Testing Program: HEADS UP Pittsburgh

 HEADS UP Pittsburgh is a partnership between UPMC Sports Medicine, the Pittsburgh Penguins Foundation, the Community College of Allegheny County (CCAC), and the Center for Disease Control to offer free neurocognitive baseline testing, to youth athletes in Western Pennsylvania.

-Testing for athletes will be conducted at the UPMC Center for Sports Medicine and at the CCAC North campus throughout the fall.
-Registrations will be accepted on a first come, first serve basis.
+Testing for athletes will be conducted at the UPMC Center for Sports Medicine and four CCAC locations:

 Athletes must be between 10 and 14 years of age on the date of testing to be eligible for free neurocognitive baseline testing.